drakegeo/FastSVD-ML-ROM-ArteryFlow/READme.md

 ## Data

+**Note:** The training and test data for this project are not included in the repository.
+To obtain the data, please contact the repository maintainer.
+Once you receive the data, place it in the `data/` directory following the structure described below.

 The framework has been demonstrated on 3D blood flow simulations inside an arterial segment.
-The `data/` directory contains high-fidelity model (HFM) data organized as follows:
+The `data/` directory should contain high-fidelity model (HFM) data organized as follows:

 ### Training Data
 - **10 parameterized training datasets**: Each folder (e.g., `1_0.07_train`, `2_0.15_train`, etc.) contains 160 `.dat` files representing solution snapshots at different time steps